 A nuclear accident devastated the region near Chernobyl, Ukraine, on April 26, 1986.
-These images show the area around the nuclear power plant three days after the accident, six years after the accident, and 25 years after the accident.
+These images show the area around the nuclear power plant three days after the accident, and then years and decades after the accident.

-This area is near the common borders of Ukraine, Belarus, and Russia.
-The plant lies near the Pripyat River at the northwest end of a cooling pond.
+Near the common borders of Ukraine, Belarus, and Russia, the Chernobyl Nuclear Power Plant lies near the Pripyat River at the northwestern end of a cooling pond.
 The pond is 12 km long; during normal operation the plant discharged warm water counterclockwise around the pond, taking in cool water near the north end.
 Just northwest of the plant is the city of Pripyat.
 The smaller town of Chernobyl lies south of the cooling pond.

 The 1986 and 1992 images clearly show farm abandonment.
 Agriculture appears as a collage of bright green (growing crops) and tan (highly reflective bare ground).
 Many of these areas appear a flat gray-green in 1992, indicating natural vegetation that has taken over the abandoned fields.
-The 2011 image shows that this land change persists more than 25 years after the accident.
+The 2011 and 2018 images show that this land change persists.

 Radiation contamination later forced abandonment even outside the 30-km zone.
 High levels of cesium-137 detected years later caused further abandonment.
 In all, more than 120,000 people from 213 villages and cities were relocated outside contaminated areas.

 In 2011, the director of the Chernobyl power plant, Ihor Gramotkin, was asked when the area would again be inhabitable.
 He responded, “At least 20,000 years” (Harrell and Marson).

 A closer look at the site of the power plant in the 1986 image shows a red spot near the location of reactor number 4.
 The high brightness of those pixels indicates a high temperature heat source.
 This heat source and darkened strip that extends to the west indicate an explosion, with the reactor still emitting high heat three days later.